pbisen/pbisen.github.io/content/AI/inference-platform.md

 ## Conclusion

-Our AI inference platform has transformed how we deploy and manage ML models at CRED.
+Our AI inference platform has transformed how we deploy and manage ML models.
 By leveraging Kubernetes and building custom tooling, we've created a robust system that enables rapid model deployment while maintaining high performance and reliability.

 ## Resources